Grismar/py7za/README.md

 ## Dependencies

 The only external dependency is on `conffu` for the configuration of the command-line tool.
 If you only want to use the Py7za class, and just use `pip install py7za`, this dependency won't be installed.
+To install the dependency, use `pip install py7za[box]`.

 ## License